freeCodeCamp/guide/pages/docs/certificates-guide/responsively-style-radio-buttons/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Responsively Style Radio Buttons"
+title: "Responsively Style Radio Buttons"
+parent: "certificates-guide"
 ---

 You can use Bootstrap's `col-xs-*` classes on `form` elements.
 That will make radio buttons evenly spread out across the page regardless of how wide the screen might be.